by Jaida Burrows

 Advocacy is a never-ending road where all paths lead you to become a strong advocate and leader passionately standing up for what you believe is right.
 The route takes on many forms.
 Whether you advocate for something you need in the classroom to be a better learner or support a group of people, you are an advocate.
 You can make a difference, so take risks, explore the unknown and make extraordinary things happen!

 This summer, the APH ConnectCenter is sponsoring a series of workshops on the power of the “Dignity of Risk.”
-Join Dr. Lauren Lieberman and other experts as they explore topics like Self Advocacy and the benefits of physical activity for children and youth with visual impairments.
+Join Dr. Lauren Lieberman and other experts as they explore topics like Self Advocacy and the benefits of physical activity for children and youth who are blind/ low vision.
 Join us starting on May 17th, 2022 from 7:00 PM to 8:00 PM (Eastern) when Lauran Lieberman and Ruth Childs explain the four major components of Self Advocacy and apply Self-Advocacy to the Dignity of Risk.
 Click Here to register.